-A tracheostomy tube can be removed once the cause of the airway obstruction has been resolved.
-If any doubt exists about adequacy of the airway e.g. following pharyngeal or laryngeal surgery, then the tracheostomy tube is first downsized so that the patient can breathe freely past the tube.
+The tracheostomy tube can be removed once the cause of the airway obstruction has been resolved.
+If any doubt exists about the adequacy of the airway, e.g. following pharyngeal or laryngeal surgery, then the tracheostomy tube is first downsized and plugged, so that the patient can breathe freely past the tube.
 The tube is then plugged.
-The patient should be closely observed during this time and may be monitored with pulse oximetry.
+The patient should be under close observation during this time, and may be monitored with pulse oximetry.
 If the patient can tolerate the tracheostomy tube being plugged overnight, it can then be removed.
-The tracheostomy wound is covered with an occlusive dressing, and generally heals within a week without suturing the skin.
+The tracheostomy wound is covered with an occlusive dressing, and generally heals over a matter a week.